 I have been told, the greatest events in British Motor Racing happens here at Silverstone.
 This is the longest track in the country, and one of the most demanding.
-So whilst reviewing the Bentley Bentayga,reviewing the Bentley Bentayga.
+So whilst reviewing the Bentley Bentayga, reviewing the Bentley Bentayga.
 I was invited to experience a track day with Ferrari Club.
-Initially I was allowed to film and chat to the drivers and understand more, about their love for the Ferrari brand.
+Initially, I was allowed to film and chat with the drivers and understand more, about their love for the Ferrari brand.

 I was on a mission to find out more about the men who buy into Ferrari.

 I wanted to understand, why a man who would hire a car physiologist.
-Who’s soul purpose was to kindly remind the owner that the car he was driving, was expensive and that he was to behave on the track.
-I wanted to understand, that when some men choose to be on the track with a driving instructors.
+Who’s sole purpose was to kindly remind the owner that the car he was driving, was expensive and that he was to behave on the track.
+I wanted to understand, that when some men choose to be on the track with driving instructors.
 How that actually felt like.
-Finally I wanted to understand and experience first hand the addiction and speed inside a Ferrari at Silverstone.
+Finally, I wanted to understand and experience first hand the addiction and speed inside a Ferrari at Silverstone.

 Regarding their sense of style.
-I was intrigued about their onesies and their vintage style shoes.
+I was intrigued by their onesies and their vintage style shoes.